What Happens at a Sleep Clinic?

 Over the course of a sleep study, a range of disorders may be discovered.
 Some of the most common sleep disorders diagnosed during sleep studies include obstructive sleep apnea, central sleep apnea, REM sleep behavior disorder, periodic limb movement disorder and insomnia.
 However, the most common sleep disorder that doctors diagnose during a sleep study is obstructive sleep apnea.
 When diagnosed, all of these sleep disorders can be treated, allowing patients to get a good night’s rest and benefit from better overall health.

 If you are looking for a trusted and qualified sleep clinic to help you improve your quality of sleep, come to Koala® Centers For Sleep & TMJ Disorders!
-Call us today to book an appointment at our sleep clinic, or visit one of our locations. we serve patients from all across the United States, and have clinics in Lafayette IN, Mishawaka IN, Bloomington IL, Peoria – Dunlap IL, Kansas City MO, Wausau WI and El Paso TX.
+Call us today to book an appointment at our sleep clinic, or visit one of our locations. we serve patients from all across the United States, and have clinics in Mishawaka IN, Bloomington IL, Peoria – Dunlap IL, Kansas City MO, Wausau WI and El Paso TX.
 We look forward to serving you!